 - Blood is drawn from a vein in the arm

 - A separation procedure extracts and concentrates the desired body substances (ACP Autologous Conditioned Plasma)

 - These substances are injected into the affected region

-The treatment is generally administered three to four times per week at weekly intervals.
+The treatment is generally administered at three weekly intervals.
 Since the treatment is prepared from the patient’s own blood, the treatment carries a low risk.

 How it works

 The healing of injured or inflamed tissue involves a complex and precisely regulated series of natural processes within the body.
 Thrombocytes (platelets) play an important role in this process.
 At the site of injury they release growth factors that initiate the restoration of injured tissue and inhibit painful inflammatory processes.
 PRP therapy is based on our understanding of these complex processes.
 With its high concentration of growth factors PRP injections support the body’s self-healing processes.

 The animation takes the viewer on a journey through what it is like having sore joints from osteoarthritis or muscle pain.
 We follow two patients from the onset of pain to the relief.

 How PRP works in action

 In this animation the pathology of Osteoarthritis and PRP’s mode of action on a molecular level are outlined in a simple way.